tobydriscoll/fd-spectral-notes/tpbvp/linear.md

 & & & -1 & 0 & 1 \\
 & & & & -2 & 2
 \end{bmatrix}.
-$$
+$$ -->

-The discrete form of the ODE, sans boundary conditions, is now
+We can discretize $u''$ and $u'$ by using differentiation matrices.
+The discrete form of the ODE, sans boundary conditions, becomes

 $$
 \bfA \bfu = \bff, \qquad \bfA = \bfD_{xx} + \bfP \bfD_{x} + \bfQ,